 PROGRESSION We generally begin by having your dog stand in a few inches of warm water on the shallow steps of the pool, supported on my lap.
 Some dogs need a whole session just to get used to that new experience, but once they feel the soothing comfort of a warm water massage they normally start to enjoy themselves!
 Older dogs, or dogs whose activity has been restricted for health reasons, may spend most of their time soaking, and gaining the multiple benefits that warm water buoyancy provides to their bodies.
 Younger, healthier dogs, especially those who are already comfortable in water, can progress more quickly.
 When a dog is ready to swim, I support him or her as we glide farther into the pool.
 I follow along as your dog swims a couple of strokes, then I guide them onto a resting platform or a step.
 As your dog gains confidence in the water, he or she can be allowed to swim several strokes before we go to a resting platform.
-Some dogs like to choose a floating toy from the toy bin, and play fetch in the water!
+Some dogs like to choose a floating dog toy from the toy bin, and play fetch and retrieve in the water!
 Owners are encouraged to praise their dogs and pass out treats (healthy, USA-made treats are provided).

-LEAVING THE WATER Once a dog is in the water with me, we will stay in the water until the end of the swim session.
-For safety reasons, there is NO dock diving!
+LEAVING THE WATER Once a dog is in the water with me, we will generally stay in the water until the end of the swim session.
 When your dog is ready to leave the water, I gently guide your dog up the steps and onto the deck, where you can help dry your dog (towels are provided).
 Some dogs are deeply relaxed after a warm soak (picture yourself after a massage), while others are invigorated and get “the zoomies.”
 Either way, it’s clear that they feel really good!
 Once we have toweled off your dog, you should take your dog outside for a quick potty break (being in water increases blood flow and helps the body eliminate metabolic wastes).
 Then you are welcome to relax with your dog in a comfortable grooming area; a doggie hair dryer is available along with brushes and other grooming tools.
 You may want to bring a towel to protect your car on the way home, since your dog may remain slightly damp.

 PHILOSOPHY The activities and pace of each session depend on your dog’s comfort level with the situation and with the water.
 We want your dog to develop a positive association with the water, so that soaking and swimming can improve your dog’s physical and emotional well-being for life.
 We want the pool to be a GOOD THING, and we want you and your dog to eagerly anticipate your next visit to Here Buoy!